dustinrue/proxmox-packer/README.md

 * DVD ISO files for the OS you want to build an image for uploaded to Proxmox - [CentOS Downloads](https://wiki.centos.org/Download)
 * A working [Proxmox](https://www.proxmox.com/en/) system
 * [Packer](https://packer.io)
-* The builder machine must be accessible to Proxmox or you must host the ks.cfg files somewhere publicly accessible and modify the packer.json file
+* The builder machine must be accessible to Proxmox or you must host the ks.cfg or inst.ks files somewhere publicly accessible and modify the packer.json file.

 **The OS ISO file will need to be uploaded to your Proxmox system.**

+The simplest way to get the ISO file on your Proxmox system is to use the "Download from URL" option on the disk/share that you configured for ISO files.

 ## Building an Image